 The Wilmington College Library serves all students regardless of program site.
-Located in the Robert C. and Dorothy M. Peoples Library Building on the New Castle campus, the library holds a collection of over 196,000 volumes and subscribes to over 450 periodicals in print with access to over 10,000 titles electronically.
+Located in the Robert C. and Dorothy M. Peoples Library Building on the New Castle campus, the library holds a collection of over 191,000 volumes and subscribes to over 450 periodicals in print with access to over 10,000 titles electronically.
 The library features state-of-the-art technologies, including online catalog, e-books, electronic databases, and the Internet, which allow students and faculty from all sites to access and retrieve information resources in a variety of formats.
 The library maintains a toll-free telephone reference service to assist users from all program locations.
 Students living out-of-state or in Kent or Sussex counties in Delaware may use a books-by-mail service with prepaid two-way postage provided on materials sent directly to the home residence.
-In addition, two academic libraries in Delaware are providers of information and services to Wilmington College students: Delaware State University, Dover, and Delaware Technical and Community College, Owens Campus, Georgetown.